grantmcdermott/lfe2fixest/README.md

 estimation routines for high-dimensional data.
 Both methods are also highly optimised.
 However, `feols()` is newer, tends to be significantly faster, and allows for additional functionality (e.g. a `predict` method).
-At the time writing this conversion package, **lfe** has also been (temporarily) removed from CRAN after a period of stasis, leading to downstream issues.
+At the time of writing this conversion package, **lfe** has also been (temporarily) removed from CRAN after a period of stasis, leading to downstream issues.

 The syntax between `lfe::felm()` and `fixest::feols()` is similar, if not quite offering a drop-in replacement.
 This package therefore aims to